satya-mehta/README/README.md

 # 💫 About Me:
-I'm currently working on developing web extensions<br>I'm learning backend tools<br>I'm open to collaborate on any project
+Okay!
+So I'm a Self-learnt Programmer been coding for the last 7 years.<br>I started with programming Arduinos on my self-interest when I was in class 7.<br>Earlier I didn't use to maintain my repo, Now I'm releasing my projects on Github <br> I'm currently working on developing web extensions<br>I'm learning backend tools<br>I'm open to collaborating on any relevant project

 ## 🌐 Socials: